 By offering an array of highly curated pantry staples and closely monitored produce options displayed in a “European Styled” model the idea of shopping more frequently will catch on.
 Gaining repeat customers that visit often and buy only what they need leads to a more sustainable grocery experience.
 Chefs’ endorsements, educational series of talks and seminars will be critical to this social shift and business success.
 By using our ingredients from the shelves to assemble meal kits, offering pre-made salads, and grab and go wraps, lend to the ultimate “sampling” experience.
 Have you ever tasted the best peanut butter on the planet?
 You will.

 Meet Our Team

 FounderDaniel left his position as General Manager at the Oxbow Market’s Hudson Greens and Goods to pursue this current business venture.
 Daniel was the vice president of operations at a local flower company in Phoenix where he oversaw eleven managers in as many stores.
 Daniel’s perishable product buying experience while at Cactus Flower provides 23 years experience managing perishable cost of goods sold as well as hard goods purchasing.

 Daniel’s strong point is his people skills.
 Daniel has managed nearly 1000 people in his lifetime and risen to management positions quickly in the handful of companies his leadership has guided.
 Empowering employees to make smart decisions is the mainstay of his policy, allowing staff to create an environment of solutions and training opportunities.

-Daniel is a board member of Daily Acts Organizations and a member of the Sonoma County Food Systems Alliance.
-He is active by contributing funds and time to Community Alliance of Family Farms, The Farmers’ Guild, Friends of the Petaluma River, Farm Trails, SlowFood USA, Bionutrient Food Association, CropMobster, and Occidental Arts and Ecology Center.
+Daniel is member of the Sonoma County Food Systems Alliance.
+He is active by contributing funds and time to Petaluma Art Center, Community Alliance of Family Farms, The Farmers’ Guild, Friends of the Petaluma River, Farm Trails, SlowFood USA, Bionutrient Food Association, and Occidental Arts and Ecology Center.